YagizEraslan-01/Patika.devOdev/README.md

-# kodluyoruzilkrepo
+# Patika.dev
-Kodluyoruz Eğitimi kapsamında açtığım ilk repo
+Patika.dev için açtığım repo